 Informed Consent Agreement

 An informed consent agreement, also known as a liability waiver, may be needed in cases where a customer operates potentially dangerous equipment.
-Though waivers should be custom-made, the attached example of a robotics education robotics education waiver can be a useful template.

 Labor Safety Requirements

 It is important to comply with all Occupational Safety and Health Administration.
 For more information, read this guide from osha.gov.

 A robotics company is generally run out of a warehouse.
 Businesses operating out of a physical location typically require a Certificate of Occupancy (CO).
 A CO confirms that all building codes, zoning laws and government regulations have been met.

 - If you plan to lease a physical location:

 - It is generally the landlord’s responsibility to obtain a CO.